History of Salsa

 *This page is a work in progress, and will be updated often as my knowledge and understanding of Salsa music & dance changes and grows.

-During the transatlantic slave trade(16th-19th centuries), spanish colonizers (booo) took enslaved African people to the Caribbean to work on plantations.
-They were forced to convert to christianity but able to preserve some of their heritage and culture through music and dance. with music & dance like the Rumba.
+Afro-latin dances were born in colonized lands where African people were forcibly displaced and robbed of language and freedom.
+During the transatlantic slave trade(16th-19th centuries), spanish colonizers (booo) enslaved African people and forcibly took them to the Americas to work on plantations.
+They were forced to convert to Christianity but were able to preserve some of their heritage and culture through rhythm and movement as a way to survive.
 Some people used code words in order to pray to gods of their own choosing.
-Enslaved african people brought with them to the americas african rhythms and the dance.
+Enslaved African people brought with them to the Americas African rhythms as well as call and response elements which greatly influenced many latin and afro-latino music.
+Many styles of afro-cuban music, including salsa, draws on rhythmic patterns from the Yoruba tribe who originated in parts of what is now Nigeria, Benin, Ghana, Togo and Cote d’Ivoire.

 In the early 1920s radio broadcasting came to cuba.
 This also brought American’s to Cuba who were trying to escape prohibition laws, and allowed for exposure of American’s to Cuban music as well as Cuban’s to American music.